trsonic/sapetool/README.md

 ## Usage
 - Import test audio samples to Reaper.
 - Set up the required signal processing chain.
+- Build the app.
+Releases currently not available.
-- Launch the Main Listening Test App.
+- Launch the `sapetool` binary.
-- Configuration of the listening test app will be done automatically based on the DAW session structure.
+- Configuration of the listening test app will be done automatically based on the DAW session structure, once `Get DAW Configuration` button is clicked.
 - Conduct the test and save the results into a text file.

 ## References